falivenelucas/data-stories/final_project_FALIVENE.md

 # The data

-As there is not one agency or organziation tahat has all the data related to the problem under analysis I wil usea a variatey of reliable sources to agegate the different perspectives over the issue.
-Some of the sources under analysis will be:
+As there is no agency or organization that, with all the data related to the problem under analysis, I will use various reliable sources to aggregate the different perspectives over the issue.
+Some of the sources under examination will be:

 - Surveys results from pewresearch.org <br>
 https://www.pewresearch.org/internet/2015/05/20/americans-attitudes-about-privacy-security-and-surveillance/